snowfish0409/dToken/README.md

 - Model names and dToken prices in Provider Console must match the Provider service node configuration.
 - Protocol settlement is based on User-signed cumulative dToken credentials.
 - High-frequency model calls are off-chain; only escrow, exits, claims, and final settlement touch the chain.
+- Monitor remaining escrow before long agent tasks.
+A client-side error does not always mean zero dToken usage if the upstream call already completed or partially streamed.

 ---